mindthegap-workshop/mindthegap-workshop.github.io/README.md

 Team Lead Goals:

+- Request access
 - Create a repository
 - Enable GitHub Pages
 - Create branch protection rules
 - Invite your developer to the repository
 - Review a pull request
-- Approve a pull request

 Team Developer goals:

+- Accept invitation to collaborate
-- Create a branch
+- Make a contribution
-- Add your own page
-- Create your pull request
-- Request a review of your pull request
+- Create a pull request
-- Merge your pull request
-- Merge an external developer's pull request
+- Review an external developer's pull request

 External Developer goals:

-- Fork the repository
+- Fork a repository
-- Add your own page
-- Create your pull request
-- Request a review of your pull request
+- Make a contribution
+- Cleanup our fork
+- View your contributions in production